DevOps solve the most important business problem of our generation, how organizations make the transition from good to great.

 The replication controller allows the Kubernetes cluster to self-heal.
 It will restart containers that fail, kill unresponsive containers, and replace and reschedule containers if a node within the cluster goes offline.

-And if you need to roll out changes to your application or tweak configuration, Kubernetes handles the process progressively.
+And if you need to roll out changes to your application or tweak the configuration, Kubernetes handles the process progressively.
 It will monitor the application’s health to retain availability throughout the update process.
-Moreover, should an issue arise, the tool will roll back the changes to working order.
+Moreover, should an issue arise, the tool will roll back the changes to the working order.

 But the best bit: Kubernetes is an open-source solution.
 This means you have the freedom to use it whether in your on-premise cluster, a hybrid environment, or a public cloud.